Planning Program Performance

-The community and regional planning (CRP) program trains policy-oriented planners for leadership positions in the public, nonprofit and private sectors.
+The Master of Community and Regional Planning (CRP) program trains policy-oriented planners for leadership positions in the public, nonprofit and private sectors.
 The program is ideal for students seeking a challenging education with a strong emphasis on applied learning.
 The program is very flexible, allowing students to develop a focus based on their career goals or pursue a joint degree in programs such as Environmental Studies, Law, Business, Landscape Architecture or Public Administration.

 The CRP program is a professionally accredited master's program that has awarded degrees in planning since 1968.
 The progressive planning and environmental programs of the State of Oregon and the applied, problem-solving orientation of the CRP program attract an increasing number of students from the U.S. and the Pacific Basin.
 The two-year degree program enrolls approximately 25-30 students each year.